Chinese Boxwood Carving

 appears to be reluctantly accepting a drink offered by the seated immortal, Lu

-Tung Pin, who once saved her from a malignant demon in the wood.
+Tung Pin, the exorcist once saved her from a malignant demon in the wood.
 This

 carving displaying a variety of textures, folded and gathered fabrics of different